 California Certified Shorthand Reporter (CSR) Professional Practice Exam

-What is the role of certification in the profession of court reporting?
+What is the primary role of timestamps in a transcript?

 Get further explanation with Examzify DeepDiveBeta